jonassiewertsen/statamic-butik/DOCUMENTATION.md

 ```

 The `butik::` prefix will ask Statamic, to look into the vendor files.
 If wanted, you can make some changes to the existing files inside `resources/views/vendor/statamic-butik/`.
-If you want to use your own files, remove the prefix to start inside the resources/views directory.
+If you want to use your own files, reduce the prefix to start inside the resources/views directory.

 ### Templates